Need to talk? Call 1800 882 436.

 Will I need a caesarean if my baby has a malpresentation?

 Most babies with a malpresentation close to birth are born by caesarean.
-You may be able to have a vaginal birth with a breech baby, but you will need to go to a hospital that can offer you and your baby specialised care.
+If your baby is breech, you may be able to have a vaginal birth, but it’s important that you are cared for in a hospital that can offer you and your baby specialised care.
+Ask your doctor or midwife for advice.

 If your baby is breech, an elective (planned) caesarean is safer for your baby than a vaginal birth in the short term.
 However, in the longer term their health will be similar, on average, regardless of how they were born.

 A vaginal birth is safer for you than an elective caesarean.
 However, about 4 in 10 people planning a vaginal breech birth end up needing an emergency caesarean.
-If this happens to you, the risk of complications will be higher.
+If this happens to you, the risk of complications will be higher than an elective caesarean.

 Your doctor can talk to you about your options.
-Whether it’s safe for you to try a vaginal birth will depend on many factors.
-These include how big your baby is, the position of your baby, the structure of your pelvis and whether you’ve had a caesarean in the past.
+Whether it’s safe for you to try a vaginal birth will depend on many factors, such as:

 What are the risks if I have my baby when it’s not head-first?

 If your waters break when your baby is not head-first, there is a risk of cord prolapse.
-This is an emergency.
+This is a medical emergency.

 If you feel your waters break and you have been told that your baby is not in a head-first position, seek medical help immediately.